codatio/codat-docs/docs/integrations/accounting/myob/myob-dev-registration.md

 ------------------------

-If you have any questions on the information shared above, please contact support@codat.io.
+If you have any questions on the information shared above, please raise a ticket with our support team through [this form](https://codat.zendesk.com/hc/en-gb/requests/new).